cheryl-toh/Cheryls-ETL-Pipelines/README.md

 2. Run the cells to execute the code and follow the documentation within the notebook to understand the steps and logic of the pipeline.

 ## 4. Locate Documentation
 The complete documentation for this project is located within the `ipynb` file itself.
 It includes explanations of the code, steps in the ETL pipeline, and detailed insights into how the project works.
-Simply open the notebook to view the documentation alongside the code.
+If you prefer a static version, a `PDF` version of the notebook is also available.
+Both versions contain the same documentation and can be used interchangeably.
+Simply open either of the files to view the documentation alongside the code.

 ---